 No one was willing to give them jobs or take them on as apprentices.

-Plastic Recycling Plant – The project in a nutshell:
+Plastic Recycling Plant – The Short:

 - Nepal’s only recycling plant for PET-plastic bottles